jakeva/jakeva.github.io/CV.md

                     	</li>
                     	<li>Bidirectional A* heuristic path finding, gaussian smoothing, image processing, large point cloud rendering, ray tracing, and GPU shaders
                     	</li>
-                    	<li>In addition to developing tools that are in and of themselves sellable products, I help maintain existing code, find and fix bugs, manage the build and revision control, as well as contributing knowledge and experience
+                    	<li>In addition to developing tools that are in and of themselves sellable products, I helped maintain existing code, find and fix bugs, manage the build and revision control, as well as contributing knowledge and experience
 						</li>
 						<li>
-						We work as an agile development team and we use Team Foundation Server as our revision control and a custom testing harness for unit tests and TDD
+						We worked as an agile development team and we used Team Foundation Server as our revision control and a custom testing harness for unit tests and TDD
 						</li>
 			           	</ul>
                     	<h3>FlexSim Software, LLC -- December 2011 - March 2012</h3>